Integrated master plan: Rationale

-(e.g., Preliminary or Critical Design Review, Production Deliver, etc.) while intermediate events are defined by the Supplier (e.g., integration and test, software build releases, Test Readiness Review, etc.).
+(e.g., Preliminary or Critical Design Review, Production Delivery, etc.) while intermediate events are defined by the Supplier (e.g., integration and test, software build releases, Test Readiness Review, etc.).

 The critical IMP attribute is its focus on events, when compared to effort or task focused planning.

 The event focus asks and answers the question what does done look like? rather than what work has been done.
 Certainly work must be done to complete a task, but a focus solely on the work hides the more important metric of are we meeting our commitments?
 While meeting commitments is critical, it's important to first define the criteria used for judging if the commitments are being met.
 This is where Significant Accomplishments (SA) and their Accomplishment Criteria (AC) become important.
 It is important to meet commitments, but recognizing when the commitment has been met is even more important.

 Attributes and Characteristics

 The IMP provides Program Traceability by expanding and complying with the program's Statement of Objectives (SOO), Technical Performance Requirements (TPRs), the Contract Work Breakdown Structure (CWBS), and the Contract Statement of Work (CSOW)—all of which use the element names and reference numbering from the Customer's WBS as the shared list of elements for the IMS and all cost reporting.
 The IMP implements a measurable and trackable program structure to accomplish integrated product development, integrate the functional program activities, and incorporates functional, lower-level and subcontractor IMPs.
 The IMP provides a framework for independent evaluation of Program Maturity by allowing insight into the overall effort with a level-of-detail that is consistent with levied risk and complexity metrics.
 It uses the methodology of decomposing events into a logical series of accomplishments having measurable criteria to demonstrate the completion and/or quality of accomplishments.